Cancer constellation is located in the northern sky.

 In mythology, Cancer is associated with the crab in the story of the Twelve Labours of Heracles (represented by the Hercules constellation).

-In the myth, Hera sends the crab to distract Hercules while the hero is fighting the Lernaean Hydra, the serpent-like beast with many heads and poisonous breath.
+In the myth, Hera sends the crab to distract Hercules while the hero is fighting the Lernaean Hydra, the serpent-like beast with many heads and poisonous breath, represented by Hydra constellation.
 When the crab tries to kill Hercules, the story goes, Hercules kicks it all the way to the stars.

 In another version, the crab gets crushed instead and Hera, a sworn enemy of Hercules, places it in the sky for its efforts.